dangminhduc/security-speciality-note/README.md

 ## CloudTrail
 - 2 type of events: Data events and management events
-  - Data Evenst: show the resource operations performed on or within a resource in your AWS account.
+  - Data Events: show the resource operations performed on or within a resource in your AWS account.
 These operations are often high-volume activities.
     - S3 object-level API activity
     - Lambda function invocation activity
     - DynamoDB object-level API activity on tables(PutItem, GetItem,...)